MakieOrg/Website/src/blogposts/v0.23.0/post.md

 ```

 This meant you could never have a `transform_func` apply to a plot that is not in data space.
-It also suggested that `space` should control which transformations get applied, which would mean every of the current space options should split into four (with and without model and transform_func).
+It also suggested that `space` should control which transformations get applied, which would mean that each of the current space options should be split into four (with and without model and transform_func).

 On the other hand we were also checking space compatibility between plots and their parents during construction, only inheriting transformations if they were compatible.
 So a plot with `space = :pixel` (and a parent that isn't in pixel space) would have identity transformations unless they were explicitly passed, meaning that applying them wouldn't actually change anything.